 Breaches in data protection can cause all manner of problems for the people they affect.
 It’s so much more than just a few unwanted spam emails or text alerts you did not sign up for.
 A data breach can result in your entire identity being stolen and if you have been touched by issues like this, you may be wondering what you can do.

 Simply start your claim by calling our team direct on 0161 696 9685 or writing/emailing us at Legal Helpline.
-You can also use the ‘live support’ option, bottom right to get on the spot guidance about reporting a data breach.
+You can also use the ‘live support’ option, the bottom right to get on-the-spot guidance about reporting a data breach.

 Select A Section

-- How Do I Know My Data Privacy Was Breached?
+- How Do I Know If My Data Privacy Was Breached?

 - What Data Protection Breaches Could I Report To The Information Commissioner?